Swiss law provides for insolvency and moratorium proceedings.

 - all obligations of the company/debtor become due, with the exception of those which are secured by mortgages on its real estate, and

-- claims which are not for a sum of money are, as a principle, converted into a monetary claim of corresponding value.
+- claims which are not for a sum of money are, in principle, converted into a monetary claim of corresponding value.

-However, the opening of insolvency proceedings does not result in the de lege termination of continuous obligation contracts and the insolvency administration may opt for a fulfilment of contractual obligations.
+However, the opening of insolvency proceedings does not result in the automatic termination of contracts and the insolvency administration may opt for a fulfilment of contractual obligations.

 Moratorium proceedings aim at the restructuring of the debtor, or at least the rescue of a profitable operating part of the debtor.

 Moratorium proceedings start with a provisional moratorium and may be followed by a final moratorium.

 The provisional moratorium aims to clarify whether there is a prospect of restructuring or the conclusion of a composition agreement.
 Accordingly, in principle, following the granting of a provisional moratorium, a commissioner is appointed to assess the feasibility of the debtor’s restructuring or the conclusion of a composition agreement.

 The granting of a provisional (and a final) moratorium has, among others, the following effects:

 - enforcement proceedings can be neither initiated nor continued

 - civil court proceedings in which concern claims against the debtor that arose prior to the moratorium are, as a rule, stayed